 Rig Another Rod for Other Fish – Maybe the permit fishing is nonexistent an afternoon.
 This is the worst-case scenario, abet even then it’s not that bad of a case.
 Thankfully, Ambergris Caye hosts a diverse range of species.
 If permit aren’t biting try one of these:

 - Tarpon – The flats and channels of Ambergris Caye are home to countless tarpon.
 There have even been reports of anglers fishing for both tarpon and permit swimming mixed together.

 - Bonefish – Ambergris Caye has some of the most exciting bonefish opportunities in the world – bonefish are always an option.

 - Jack Crevalle – The gluttonous cousin to the permit is everywhere on the flats of Ambergris Caye.
-The Jacks are more prone to take whatever is thrown at them, and in a lot of cases can make a fly fishing trip themselves.
+The Jacks are more prone to take whatever is thrown at them and are great for topwater action